 Tip 3: Setup Task templates/playbooks

 Most teams have a 40–80% coverage of their incidents within their playbooks, which they host on a team wiki or git or something like Confluence.
 A major challenge with remote teams is ensuring that the playbooks are followed to the tee by responders.
 Take a good look at your incident playbook document and create a task template comprising of discrete role-mapped tasks.
-Each playbook you have can be converted into aa task template on Zendutyv.
+Each playbook you have can be converted into a task template on Zenduty.
 Once you create the task template, go ahead and map those task templates to your services.
 As the incidents start pouring in, Zenduty will automatically take the tasks from the task template and append them to your incident tasks.
 As the incident commander assigns the roles to various responders, Zenduty will assign the role-mapped tasks to the respective responders.

 Task templates can dramatically increase your incident preparedness, decrease on-call anxiety, reduce RCA/response errors and improve response times.

 In the ensuing confusion of a major incident, setting up Jira tickets, Zoom rooms and Status updates might not be a priority.
 Luckily, adding outgoing integrations on Zenduty with Jira, Zoom, and Statuspage will certainly help to reduce the friction.
 Once you setup these outgoing integrations, Zenduty will automatically create a linked(two-way) Jira ticket, a Zoom room and update your Statuspage.
 The links to these comms channels will appear on your incident page as well as your Slack messages.